How To Download Sentinel Satellite Data

 After you download Sentinel satellite data, chances are that you are going to want to display it in the visible spectrum.
 This is exactly how our eyes see objects around us.

 Each image is separated by its respective spectral band.
-See our table below for the spectral bands of Sentinel 2.
-Sentinel 2B will be identical to Sentinel 2A.
+See our table above for the spectral bands of Sentinel 2.
+Remember that Sentinel 2B is identical to Sentinel 2A.

 If you want to combine the red, green, and blue channels as composite bands (such as Google Earth imagery) – read our composite bands tutorial.